BroccoliLimpet/psychopy_vernier/README.md

 ![Image of Vernier Lines](https://github.com/tomjsmart/psychopy_vernier/blob/master/demo_graphic.png)

 The code was written with a specific example in mind, but could be easily modified.
 The example is as follows:
-* Two displays are combined by a beam-splitter and imaged onto a subject's retina.
+* Two displays are viewed via a beam-splitter to create a combined image on a subject's retina.
-* Each display is optically filtered - one at 510nm, the other at 630nm.
+* Each display is optically filtered - one at 510nm (appearing green), the other at 630nm (appearing red).
 * To account for chromatic defocus in the subject's eye, the two displays are positioned at different distances from the first lens, creating a difference in scale on the retina
 * Chromatic aberration in the subject's eye will also cause the images to be offset from one another on the subject's retina.
 * To account for these differences in position and scale, a vernier acuity test is performed at four different orientations.
 The subject is asked to judge where a pair of lines from the two displays align.